-- 2. Approve an overall budget of £5.9m spread over the term of the project to 2020/21 (including a Notional Severance Provision of £2m), which will include: £0.75m from existing revenue; £2.925m from use of flexible capital receipts; £1.030m from financing exchanges and £1.225m from capital financed through borrowing or reserves, which will produce an expected net annual ongoing efficiency saving of £1.8m from 2020/21. - 3.
-Approve the overview of and any amendments to the financial envelope to be delegated to the Corporate Director of Organisational Change in consultation with the Leader of the Council
+- 3. Support expenditure of circa £5.9m spread over the term of the project to 2020/21 (including a Notional Severance Provision of £2m), which will include: £0.75m from existing revenue; £2.925m from use of flexible capital receipts; £1.030m from financing exchanges and £1.225m from capital financed through borrowing or reserves, which will produce an expected net annual ongoing efficiency saving of £1.8m from 2020/21. - 4.
+Approve for this report to be presented to full Council to agree the overall budget of £5.9m spread over the term of the project to 2020/21. - 5.
+Approve the use of the available flexible capital receipts to fund the transformation project costs incurred in 2017/18 - 6.
+Approve the overview of and any amendments to the financial envelope to be delegated to the Corporate Director of Organisational Change in consultation with the Leader of the Council - 7.
+Approve the refreshed ICT Strategy 2018-2023 (Appendix 2).